 The Bottom Line

 If the only dietary change you make is cutting back a bit on red meat, don’t expect any miracles.
-Yes, there is a long list of potential benefits, but the magnitude of potential benefits is modest at best at the individual level, and the evidence is far from solid.
+Yes, there is a long list of potential benefits, but their magnitude is modest at best at the individual level, and the evidence is uncertain.

-As you contemplate your choice, don’t forget the elephant in the room.
+As you contemplate your choice, don’t ignore the elephant in the room.
 Our food choices impact more than just our personal health.
-They impact the health of our planet through their toll on resources.
-Our food choices impact the lives of the animals we raise for food.
+They impact our global footprint, and the lives of the animals we raise for food.
 In my books, these considerations are just as important, if not more so, than the personal health story.

-Last but not least, I encourage you to fixate less on heroes and villains, and more on healthy dietary patterns, while heeding the major risk factors that we can control (e.g. smoking, alcohol, obesity, stress, and a sedentary lifestyle).
+Last but not least, let’s not forget about I encourage you to fixate less on heroes and villains, and more on healthy dietary patterns, while heeding the major risk factors that we can control (e.g. smoking, alcohol, obesity, stress, and a sedentary lifestyle).

 - Learn More: Cancer risk factors (Cancer.org)